Skip to content

 5.e Deletion of sensitive data at the end of the research project

 At the end of a research project, it may be necessary to permanently delete data used in the elaboration phase.
-Many micro-socioeconomic data providers (eg. Eurostat) require deletion for work-files and non-aggregate outputs.
-EUI members can use software such as Disk Wipe which performs byte-by-byte deletion of data, ensuring that data on the drive cannot be retrieved.
+Many micro-socioeconomic data providers (eg. Eurostat) require deletion of work-files and non-aggregate outputs.
+EUI members can use software such as Disk Wipe which performs byte-by-byte deletion of data, ensuring that data cannot be retrieved.
 If the provider of the underlying data requires a compliance statement, the name of the software used, the location of the device, the name of the drive and the time of deletion should be recorded.
-Contact the EUI ICT Service for assistance with deletion software, and the Library for further information about compliance.
+Contact the EUI ICT Service for assistance with deletion software, and the Library for further information about compliance: [email protected].

 6. REPOSITING AND PRESERVING DATA IN THE EUI RESEARCH REPOSITORY CADMUS